Associate Degree of Creative IndustriesSTART YOUR JOURNEY IN CREATIVE MEDIA

 You will also be challenged to apply your discipline skills in new contexts using remote practice, digital communication, cross-discipline collaboration, and creative marketing.

 Further to this, you will investigate the contemporary application of Augmented Reality, developing an AR project to enhance the physical experience for an audience.
-You will also connect your image-making and AR creation to social media practices, designing content that uses your skills and demonstrates your understanding of these concepts and technologies.

 As a practice, drawing provides a core skill set for the expression of both concept and form.
 This unit introduces you to the concepts and methodologies of drawing using a variety of media with an emphasis on drawing from life, including anatomical studies and perspective techniques for environment and character construction.